inventor500/rss/simulate-browser/README.md

 - `RSS_USER_AGENT`: The user agent.
 Defaults to a user agent string taken from Firefox ESR.

 Parameters:
+- `timeout`: The time to wait for a response (in seconds).
+Defaults to 10 seconds.
+- `regex`: Enables the use of find/replace functionality.
+If this flag is enabled, regular expressions should alternate with their replacements before the URL, e.g. `expression1 replacement1 expression2 replacement2 https://example.com`.
 - The URL to download.

 Example usage: